 Parameters for sending domestic digital wire transfers include, but are not limited to, the following:

-A wire transfer initiated for immediate processing is sent immediately.
 A wire scheduled for a future date may be canceled or edited any time before the scheduled payment date (i.e., until 11:59 p.m.
 Central Time (“CT”) on the prior date).
 A wire transfer is irrevocable once payment has been transmitted to the Recipient’s bank.
 At your request, we may ask the Recipient’s bank to return funds previously transferred, but you acknowledge the Recipient’s bank is under no obligation to comply with this request.
+A wire transfer initiated for same-day processing cannot be canceled.

 Limits on liability